FsxShader2012/rainbow_ore/rainbow_ore/README.md

 Rainbow Ore code is licensed under the GNU LGPLv2.1.

-Textures are licensed under the same license as minetest_game.
+Tool textures are licensed under the same license as minetest_game.

+3d_armor and shields textures are licensed under the same license as 3d_armor modpack.

 Crafting:
 =========